for online projects: 1 month

-Applicants should clearly indicate the items they wish to be covered by JFNY Grant funds in the budget proposal, as well as the date by when grant funds are required.
+Applicants should clearly indicate the items they wish to be covered by JFNY Grant funds in the budget proposal, as well as the date by which grant funds are required.

 Please note: The applicant should cover costs for any receptions, if applicable.
 In most cases, the grant will be paid in the form of a reimbursement for preceding expenses, and the award money will be remitted upon receipt of the final report and the appropriate proofs of payments.

 - Only submissions from U.S. institutions and organizations with 501(c)(3) status will be accepted.

 - The aim of the project must be to promote Japanese Studies.

 JFNY will not consider proposals from or for the following:

 - Projects that have already received funding through other Japan Foundation grants in the current fiscal year